-The likelihood that both of the Hybrid and DOR droughts would occur in any single 20-year period within the 97-year period of record is much smaller even than those shown.
+The likelihood that both of the Hybrid and DOR droughts would occur in any single 20-year period within the 97-year period of record is much smaller even than those shown, which tends to offset concerns about indeterminate future climate change effects during the relatively short ITP term.
 Further, it is so unlikely that there will be a DOR recurrence in any given 20-year period that its improbability must be taken into account when judging the likelihood of the risk of an appreciable reduction in survival and recovery.